echalone/PowerShell_Credential_Manager/README.md

 ### v2.1
 - Stated explicit export of cmdlets in psd1 file for compatibility with Powershell Core
 - Expanded copyright notices
+- Changed module name from CredentialManager to TUN.CredentialManager

 ### v2.0
 - Implemented pipeline support for Get-StoredCredential.